 There're a number of reasonably priced hotels in Chinatown Bangkok.
 The Bangkok Centre Hotel and SK Boutique Mahanakhon Hotel are near the Hua Lam Pong subway terminal station just a five minute walk to Yaowarat.

-The other hotels in Chinatown are located in bustling Yaowarat Road like Check Inn Chinatown Chinatown Hotel and Shanghai Mansion Boutique Hotel.
+The other hotels in Chinatown are located in bustling Yaowarat Road like Check Inn Chinatown Chinatown Hotel Bangkok and Shanghai Mansion Bangkok.

-The most prominent hotel however is the Grand China Princess Hotel at the Ratchawong junction, right in the heart of Chinatown, overlooking the old city and the Chao Phraya River.
+The most prominent hotel however is the Grand China Hotel at the Ratchawong junction, right in the heart of Chinatown, overlooking the old city and the Chao Phraya River.

 About a kilometre down Yaowarat Road turn left into Ratchawong Road another street full of vendors selling everything from stickers, deep-fried tit-bits to roasted chestnuts.
 Ratchawong Road has two significant historical landmarks in Chinatown Bangkok.